ParkinsonLab/HiTaxon/README.md

 ### Use Case 1: Building the best taxonomic classifier for a particular dataset (moderate time constraints)

-To create the best taxonomic classifier for a particular dataset when there are moderate time constraints, we recommend employing Kraken2-HiTaxon-Align, which is an hierarchical ensemble consisting of a Kraken2 classifier paired with HiTaxon curated sequences and specialized BWA indices.
+To create the best taxonomic classifier for a particular dataset when there are moderate time constraints, we recommend employing Kraken2-HiTaxon-Align, which is an hierarchical ensemble consisting of a Kraken2 classifier paired with a HiTaxon constructed database and specialized genus to set of species BWA indices.
 In our manuscript, we highlight that Kraken2-HiTaxon-Align is the best performing taxonomic classifier amongst all that were tested.

 In order to build this ensemble, execute the following steps in order:
 1. Create a directory to store sequence data from RefSeq.